Probing single electrons across 300 mm spin qubit wafers: Main text

 In addition to fabrication challenges, the bottleneck of cryogenic electrical testing presents a barrier to scaling any solid state quantum technology, from spin qubits to superconducting \cite{devoret:2004} and topological \cite{dassarma:2015} qubits.
-To improve process variation and yield in quantum devices, process changes must be combined with statistical measurements.
-This requires wafer-scale datasets of device performance measured at low temperature.
-Traditional test systems that cool down one device at a time introduce significant overhead through dicing, die attaching, bonding, and thermal cycling devices.
-This overhead limits the number of devices per wafer that can be tested to sample wafer-scale trends.
-One solution is device multiplexing, using either on-chip \cite{ward:2013, bavdaz:2022} or off-chip \cite{paqueletwuetz:2020} circuitry to increase the sample capacity of a cryostat.
-Both approaches come with limitations.
-With off-chip multiplexing, the packaging time is still linear in the number of devices; with on-chip multiplexing, the area of the wafer being sampled is limited to a single die.
+To improve process variation and yield in quantum devices, process changes must be combined with statistical measurements of performance indicators such as voltage variation and component yield.
+Furthermore, as spin qubit processor size increases, it will be increasingly important to identify the ``leading edge'' devices from a given wafer before packaging in a quantum computer stack, requiring thorough testing of a large volume of devices per wafer.
+Traditional test systems that cool down one device at a time introduce significant overhead (through dicing, die attaching, bonding, and thermal cycling devices), which limits the number of devices per wafer that can be tested.
+One solution is device multiplexing, using either on-chip \cite{ward:2013, bavdaz:2022} or off-chip \cite{paqueletwuetz:2020} circuitry, but both approaches come with limitations in the wafer area that can be sampled.
 By contrast, the standard technique in the semiconductor test industry is full wafer probing.
 This approach provides maximal flexibility, as all devices on the wafer are simultaneously accessible for electrical measurement.
 For quantum devices, wafer-scale probing requires additional cooling hardware to reach the required temperatures.
 For spin qubits based on Si/SiGe quantum dots, accessing the single electron operating regime typically requires temperatures $\lesssim4$ K. Only recently has wafer probing at such low temperatures become possible.

 In this work we present two advancements.
 First, we develop a 300 mm cryogenic probing process to collect high volume data on spin qubit devices across full wafers.
 Second, we optimize an industry-compatible process to fabricate spin qubit devices on Si/SiGe heterostructures, combining low process variation with a low disorder host material.
 These two advancements are mutually reinforcing: the development of full-wafer cryogenic test capabilities enables the optimization of the complex 300 mm fabrication process, and the optimization of the fabrication process improves device reliability to enable significantly deeper automated measurements across wafers.
 As we will show, together these culminate in the automated probing of single electrons in spin qubit arrays across 300 mm wafers.